Large deviations for the largest eigenvalue of sub-Gaussian matrices: Case where is an increasing function

 and $e$ is uniformly sampled on $\mathbb{S}^{N-1}$.
 Therefore,

 As $\psi$ is increasing and $\psi(0)=1/2$, $\theta \mapsto F_N(\theta) -\theta^2$ is non-decreasing, and therefore $\theta \mapsto F(\theta)-\theta^2$ is non-decreasing as well.

-For the sake of completeness, we show the following Proposition which indicates that it is unlikely we could prove the large deviation principle for all values of $x$ by following our strategy because $F$ is in general not differentiable everywhere. \begin{prop} Assume $\theta_0 = \inf \{\theta \in \R^+: F(\theta) > \theta^2 \} >1/ \sqrt{B-1}$.
-Then, $F$ is not differentiable at $\theta_0$. \end{prop} \begin{proof} Let $\theta >\theta_0$.
+For the sake of completeness, we show the following Proposition which indicates that it is unlikely we could prove the large deviation principle for all values of $x$ by following our strategy because $F$ is in general not differentiable everywhere. \begin{proposition} Assume $\theta_0 = \inf \{\theta \in \R^+: F(\theta) > \theta^2 \} >1/ \sqrt{B-1}$.
+Then, $F$ is not differentiable at $\theta_0$. \end{proposition} \begin{proof} Let $\theta >\theta_0$.
 Lemma \ref{bound} shows that with $H_{\theta}$ defined in \eqref{defHtheta} , we have

 Since $\theta_0 \geq 1/\sqrt{B-1}$, we know from the proof of Proposition \ref{diffF} that there exists $\alpha_0 \leq 1/2$ and $\nu_0 \in \mathcal{P}(\R)$ such that

 Define $g(\theta) = H_\theta(\alpha_0,\nu_0)$ for any $\theta \geq \theta_0$.
 Let $F'_+$ denote the right derivative of $F$.
 We have as $F \geq g$ and $F(\theta_0) = g(\theta_0)$,